aosp-mirror/platform_external_icu4c/stubdata/readme.txt

-This directory is used for building our Android
+This directory is used for building our Android ICU data file.
-ICU data file.
-Unfortunately this requires some manual tweaking, since the ICU build process is not (yet) completely integrated into the Android one.
-Fortunately it is supported by a script. :)

-Quick tour:
+1. To generate ICU data files:run the icu_dat_generator.py script.
+   The command is:
+     ./icu_dat_generator.py  <icu version> [-v] [-h] For example:
+     ./icu_dat_generator.py  4.2

+2. To add a new resource to existing ICU data file: insert an entry to icudtxx-<tag name>.txt under external/icu4c/stubdata diretory then run the icu_dat_generator.py.
+   For example, to add French sort to icudt42l-us.dat, you need to
+   a.
+Add an entry, "coll/fr.res", into external/icu4c/stubdata/icudt42l-us.txt
+   b. run "./icu_dat_generator.py 4.2".

+3. To add a new ICU data file: add the <tag name> to datlist[] in icu_dat_generator.py and add corresponding resource list to icudtxxl<tag name>.txt.
+Then run the script icu_dat_generator.py to generate dat files.
+   For example, to add icudt42l-latin.dat, you need to
+   a.
+Modify icu_dat_generator.py by adding "latin" into datlist.
+   b.
+Make a new file icudt42l-latin.txt to include the resource list.
+   c. run "./icu_dat_generator.py 4.2".

+Locale Resource Files:

-- icudt42l/* contains the resources in unpacked form.
-It includes everything that comes with a vanilla ICU 4.2 as well as a couple of additional encodings required by Android.
+- icudt42l-all.dat contains the resources in packed form.
+It includes everything that comes with a vanilla ICU 4.2. icu_dat_generator.py uses this file to generate custom build dat files.

+- cnv/*.cnv are the additional encodings required by Android.
   These are
   - gsm-03.38-2000.cnv
   - iso-8859_16-2001.cnv
   - docomo-shift_jis-2007.cnv